technoyes/cross-email-validator/README.md

-# react-native-email-deep-validator
+# cross-email-validator
-Goes beyond validating the characters that make up the email, and instead performs checks on the network to ensure that the e-mail address is valid.
+Goes beyond validating the characters that make up the email, and additionally performs DNS and mailbox checks to ensure that the email address is valid.
+Does all the network calls using [`cross-fetch`](https://github.com/lquixada/cross-fetch), so it works in the browser, on React Native, on Node, and anywhere else you want to run it.

 # Synposis

+## Install

 ```bash
 yarn add react-native-email-validator
 ```

+## Execute

 ```javascript
 import validateEmail from "react-native-email-validator"